 ADP Run can handle nondriver staff designations and integrates with TMSes such as Tenstreet and allGeo.
 Aside from hours worked, it supports pay calculations by other means like miles driven—a pay processing functionality that most trucking companies need.
 Gusto and QuickBooks Payroll can’t do this automatically.

 In addition to direct deposits, you can pay employees through paychecks and a Wisely Direct debit card.
 If you subscribe to ADP Run’s premium payroll packages, you are granted access to paychecks with advanced fraud protection features, including check signing and stuffing services—a feature that none of the other providers in this guide offers.

 You can view, run, customize, and print a wide range of payroll and HR reports.

 If you need help selecting from our list of top payroll for trucking companies, follow our step-by-step guide on choosing payroll services.

 How We Chose the Best Payroll Software for Trucking Companies

-In our evaluation of the best trucking payroll software, we compared a mix of trucking software with payroll and payroll software that would allow payment by miles or loads.
-We chose solutions that offered the best mix of payroll processing and trucking-specific features, giving priority to the latter.
+In our evaluation of the best trucking payroll software, we compared a mix of trucking software with payroll functionalities and payroll software that would allow payment by miles or loads.
+We chose solutions that offered the best combination of payroll processing and trucking-specific features, giving priority to the latter.